-The next election in Philadelphia is the PA primary on May 17, 2022.
-Are you ready to cast your vote?
+The next election in Philadelphia is Tuesday, November 8, 2022.
+Will you be ready to cast your vote?

 We put together this handy how-to-vote guide so you can step into the voting booth (or fill out a mail-in ballot) with confidence in who and what you’re voting for this election season.